Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy

-\textit{Casimir-Lifshitz energy and cavity polaritons}. \autoref{Fig3}(a) shows the absolute value of Casimir-Lifshitz energy for varying couplings, calculated with \autoref{ZPE} for realistic FP cavities with gold mirrors and molecular oscillators in water.
-When the cavity is tuned to the oscillator resonance, $\omega_0=\omega_L$, we do not observe a resonant behavior of the vacuum energy, similar to the non-resonant effect of Casimir-Polder shifts on chemical reactions~\cite{galego2019}.
+\textit{Casimir-Lifshitz energy and cavity polaritons}. \autoref{Fig3}(a) shows the absolute value of Casimir-Lifshitz energy for varying couplings, calculated with \autoref{Lif} for realistic FP cavities with gold mirrors and molecular oscillators in water.
+When the cavity is tuned to the oscillator resonance, $\omega_0=\omega_L$, we do not observe a resonant behavior of the vacuum energy, similar to the nonresonant effect of Casimir-Polder shifts on chemical reactions~\cite{galego2019}.
 Instead, it is gradually suppressed with increasing $\mathrm{g}$, whereas the transmission spectra display typical polariton splitting with USC and even DSC features appearing at progressively increasing couplings, see inset in \autoref{Fig3}(a).
 Thus, polaritons are indeed present, but they do not exert a resonant effect on the ground-state energy.
-This consequence of our Casimir-Lifshitz theory could be checked experimentally by finding the Casimir energy from the equilibrium potential~\cite{munkhbat2021,kuccukoz2024,hovskova2025} or by examining the corresponding pressure, as the absence of resonant features in the energy would lead to non-zero pressure when $L$ is varied.
+This prediction could be tested experimentally, e.g., by extracting the Casimir energy from the total equilibrium potential of self-assembled microcavities~\cite{munkhbat2021,kuccukoz2024,hovskova2025} or by examining the corresponding pressure using a liquid-phase AFM~\cite{biggs1994,munday2007,munday2009} (see SM Sec.~V~\cite{Suppl}).
+As a simple illustrative estimate, we use \autoref{SSA}, which at $\mathrm{g}\ll\omega_0$ yields $\Delta U/U(0)\approx2\mathrm{g}^2/\omega_0^2$, thus leading to a $2\%$ relative change at $\mathrm{g}=0.1\omega_0$.

 Given that chemical processes usually occur at the level of individual molecules, a key characteristic of polaritonic chemistry is the ground-state change per molecule~\cite{joel2018}.
 Assuming that all $N$ molecules contribute independently, we can simply divide the Casimir-Lifshitz energy by the number of molecules.
 For gold mirrors, the Lifshitz energy per molecule in the van der Waals limit is $U_{\rm C} S/N = U_{\rm C}/(\rho L)\propto L^{-3}$, where $\rho$ is the concentration of the molecules.
-The same scaling law is known for the non-retarded Casimir-Polder (London) energy~\cite{buhmann2}.
+The same scaling law is known for the nonretarded Casimir-Polder (London) energy~\cite{buhmann2}.
 Notice that even in extremely small nanocavities ($L<10$ nm) the energy corrections in the USC and even DSC regimes are smaller than $k_{\rm B}T$ at room temperature, see \autoref{Fig3}(b).